LSDOlab/modopt/docs/src/welcome.md

 # Welcome to modOpt's documentation

-ModOpt is a modular development environment and library for optimization algorithms written fully in Python.
-ModOpt is primarily developed for easy and fast development of gradient-based optimization algorithms through modular construction of algorithms, and testing with built-in problems and interfaced test-suites.
+modOpt is a modular development environment and library for optimization algorithms written fully in Python. modOpt is primarily developed for easy and fast development of gradient-based optimization algorithms through modular construction of algorithms, and testing with built-in problems and interfaced test-suites.
 Since modOpt breaks down algorithms into self-contained components such as